La Leocadia: Leocadia Weiss

 From her representations it has been assumed that she was striking looking – if not pretty – and probably in her early 30s at the time of this portrait.
 She had a strong fiery character; based on Goya's letters, her manner often upset him.
 Despite the sentiment expressed in a letter in which Goya sent her "a thousand kisses and a thousand things", Leocadia was left nothing in his will.
 Mistresses were often omitted in such circumstances.
 His son Javier, who inherited a large amount of his father's inventory and unsold paintings, but had refused to visit him in Bordeaux, gave her 1,000 francs and pieces of furniture from the home she had shared with his father.

-She wrote to a number of Goya's friends to complain of her exclusion, and that Javier had stolen silverware and pistols from her home.
+She wrote to a number of his friends to complain of her exclusion and that Javier had stolen silverware and pistols from her home.
 Unfortunately for her, many of her friends were Goya's and by then old men and had died, or died before they could reply.

-Largely destitute she moved into rented accommodation.
-In poverty, she passed on her copy of the Caprichos for free.
-She also sold The Milkmaid of Bordeaux- Goya had told her not to accept less than 'one ounce of gold' - to the Count of Mugurino, but the price she received is lost.
+In destitution, she moved into rented accommodation, and she passed on her copy of the Caprichos for free.
+She also sold The Milkmaid of Bordeaux —for which Goya had told her not to accept less than 'one ounce of gold'— to the Count of Mugurino, but the price she received is lost.
 Her French pension was cut off shortly after.
-She possessed a number of Goya's drawings, which she auctioned in 1849; however again it is unknown how much she received for any of them.
+She possessed a number of Goya's drawings, which she auctioned in 1849; however, again, it is unknown how much she received for any of them.